 Here are some of the most important users in your facility that need access to your CMMS:

-Of course, the maintenance department manager or maintenance supervisor is the main person who should be using the CMMS program on a daily basis.
-Giving this person (or people in large facilities where there may be both a manager and a supervisor) access to the CMMS obvious.
+Of course, the maintenance department manager or maintenance supervisor is the main person who should be using the CMMS maintenance program on a daily basis.
+Giving this person (or people in large facilities where there may be both a manager and a supervisor) access to the CMMS maintenance software obvious.

 However, if you want to get the most out of your CMMS, you should also consider giving the managers of other important departments access to the software.
 These are two of the biggest benefits of facility-wide maintenance management program usage: